fatemafaria142/Evaluating-Generated-Recipes-Against-Reference-Recipes/README.md

 - **Llama-2-7b-chat-hf**: [link](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).

 ## Evaluation Metrics
-The quality and accuracy of the generated recipes were assessed using various evaluation metrics:
+The quality and accuracy of the generated recipes were assessed using evaluation metric:
-- BLEU Score
-- METEOR Score
-- ROUGE Score
 - BERT Score